softindex/uikernel/docs/docs/form-xhr-model.md

 next: form-express-api.html
 ---

-Form XHR Model is a class which interacts with the server API keeping there its data.
+Form XHR Model is a class which interacts with the server API holding the data.

 *Form XHR Model implements [Form Model Interface](/docs/form-interface.html).*